RedWilly/Sloot-Digital/README.md

 >python decode.py input_file output_file

 This will run the decode.py script and decompress the input_file, saving the decompressed file to output_file.

+###If you will like to contribute to this repo be my guest